NimeshVasani/My_Cooking_Gallary/README.md

 ![alt text](https://github.com/NimeshVasani/My_Cooking_Gallary/blob/main/snapshots/final_snap_shot.png)

-App use tasty food Api from Rapid Api developers where you need to sign in and generate your own Api key.
+App use [tasty food Api from Rapid Api](https://rapidapi.com/apidojo/api/tasty/), where you need to sign in and generate your own Api key.

 To Update Api key in project to make it work follow the step : goto "others" package > goto "Constant.kt" class < update the value of "const val API_Key"